Viichuuu/POOAirport/README.md

   This project is a simulator of an airport with different airplanes landing on it

   This simulation works with ticks, each tick is 15min.
-Each ariplane moves closer to the airport every tick and use fuel depending on variables as speed or fuel consumption
+Each airplane moves closer to the airport every tick and use fuel depending on variables as speed or fuel consumption

   The planes land at the airport when a runway is free, when landing the runway is occupied and no other airplane can use it.
 When the plane lands the runway becomes free again